klange/toaruos/README.md

 ### VMWare

-Support for VMWare is experimental, though it has improved significantly in recent months.
-Optional support is provided for VMware's automatic guest display sizing, which is enabled by default and can be disabled from the bootloader menu.
+Support for VMWare is experimental, though it has improved significantly over the last year.
+Optional support is provided for VMware's automatic guest display sizing which can be enabled from the bootloader menu (note that the guest resize capability in VMware may be unstable - if your VM boots to an unresponsive black screen, try resetting or disabling the guest display resizing).

 - Create a virtual machine for a 64-bit guest.
 (ToaruOS is 32-bit, but this configuration selects some hardware defaults that are desirable)
 - Ensure the VM has 1GB of RAM.